Lessnullvoid/audio_segmentation/README.md

 ### 2. Basic Operations
 - Load Audio File: Click "Load Audio" to select a WAV file
-- Choose Segmentation Method: Select from "By Beats", "By Transients", or "By Frequency"
+- Choose Segmentation Method: Select from available methods
-- Adjust Parameters: Modify thresholds and settings as needed
+- Adjust Parameters:
+  - Set minimum and maximum segment duration
+  - Adjust similarity threshold
+  - Configure method-specific parameters
-- Process Audio: Click "Segment and Visualize"
+- Generate Segments: Click "Segment Audio" to process
+- Optional Clustering:
+  - Click "Cluster Segments" to organize by similarity
+  - View similarity scores and cluster assignments
+- Save Segments:
+  - Click "Save Segments" to export
+  - Segments save to cluster folders if clustered
+  - Segments save to single folder if not clustered

 ### 3. Playback Controls
-- Select a segment from the list
+- Select segments from the list
-- Click "Play Selected Segment" to play
-- Button turns red during playback
-- Click again to stop playback
+- Use Play/Stop button to control playback
+- View segment duration and time range
+- Clear segments using the clear button

 ### 4. Manual Segmentation
-- Enable manual mode using the toggle button
 - Click on waveform to add segment boundaries
-- Use 'C' key to clear last boundary
+- Review segments in the list
-- Save segments using "Save Manual Segments"
+- Save along with other segments using "Save Segments"

 ### 5. Clustering
-- Adjust number of clusters using the slider
+- Optional step after segmentation
-- Click "Cluster Segments" to group similar segments
+- Click "Cluster Segments" to organize similar segments
-- Review clusters in the list view
+- View similarity scores to cluster centers
+- All segments are preserved during clustering
-- Play representative segments from each cluster
+- Save to organized cluster folders

 ## Clustered Storage with Metadata